madeleine-patience/Considerate-Cat-Version-2-With-Next/CONTRIBUTING.md

 2. **Follow Formatting Guidelines**:

    - Our code should be formatted according to our Prettier configuration.
-We use a pre-commit hook to enforce this, so make sure your code is fur-matted correctly before committing.
+We use a pre-commit hook to enforce this to make sure your code is fur-matted correctly while committing, so you shouldn't (in theory) need to worry about setting up Prettier if it isn't configured.
+(Check your commits!)

 3. **Ensure Functionality**: